w3c/wai-about-wai/_about/participating.md

 We encourage individuals and organizations around the world to participate in activities that help improve accessibility of the web.
-Some of the many ways that you can participate in WAI described below range from volunteering to implement, promote, and review guidelines; to occasional participation in an interest group; to dedicated participation in a working group.

-**If you have any questions about getting involved with WAI or would like more information, please contact Shawn at +1-617-395-7664 or
+After you read this page, **if you have any questions about getting involved with WAI or would like more information, please contact Shawn at +1-617-395-7664 or <shawn@w3.org>.**
-<shawn@w3.org>.**

 ## WAI News